Remote work: United States

+The U.S. Census Bureau estimated that 13.8 percent of U.S. workers, more than 22 million people, usually worked from home in 2023.
+The share was down from 17.9 percent in 2021 and 15.2 percent in 2022, but remained more than twice the 5.7 percent recorded in 2019.

-According to a Gallup poll in September 2021, 45% of full-time U.S. employees worked from home, including 25% who worked from home all of the time and 20% who worked from home part of the time.
-91% of those who work remotely (fully or partially) hoped to continue to do so after the pandemic.
+According to a Gallup poll in September 2021, 45% of full-time U.S. employees worked from home, including 25% who worked from home full-time and 20% who worked from home part-time.
+Ninety-one percent of those who worked remotely (fully or partially) hoped to continue doing so after the pandemic.
 Among all workers, 54% believed that their company's culture would be unchanged by remote work, while 12% believed it would improve and 33% predicted it would deteriorate.

 Gallup found in February 2023 that, among remote-capable employees in the U.S., 20% worked on-site, 28% exclusively remote and 52% hybrid.

 According to the United States Office of Personnel Management, 50% of all U.S. federal workers were eligible to work remotely and agencies saved more than $180 million because of remote work in fiscal 2020.

 A September 2022 study (Note: This study also surveyed workers from 26 other countries.
 See citation (Aksoy 2022) for more.) surveyed workers in mid-2021 and early 2022.
 Its 2,079 US subjects worked from home on average 1.6 days per week, similar to the global average of 1.5 days per week.